 This small, colourful city a 40-minute drive from Puebla has been voted a Pueblo Magico (magic town).
 The Mexican Tourism Board have awarded 32 destinations this status as a result of their cultural charm, folklore or cuisine.

-In Cholula Zocalo (city centre), there are more churches, museums and markets to be found.
+In Cholula Zocalo (part of Cholula San Pedro), there are more churches, museums and traditional markets to be found.
+In the cooler barrio of San Andrés Cholula, there are speciality coffee shops and bars due to the large student population.
 I’d recommend spending a whole day in Cholula or staying overnight.

-Getting from Puebla to Cholula: Travel by taxi or local bus.
+Getting from Puebla to Cholula: Travel by taxi (Uber or InDrive for 120-140 pesos) or local bus.
 Alternatively, take an organised day tour from Puebla to Cholula.
-Book a half-day Cholula tour or a full-day tour including Cholula and a stop in Atlixco city known for chocolate making.
+Book a half-day Cholula tour or a full-day tour including Cholula and a stop in Atlixco known for chocolate making.

 One of the more unusual activities in Puebla is walking under the city through hidden walkways.